Who Was Uncle Lem?

 Honoring the Legacy of Our Uncle Lem

-In February 2019, just one day before what would have been Uncle Lem’s 110th birthday, we were able to bring Uncle Lem's home to the Great Smoky Mountains... and here the story continues.
-We hope you will visit us soon at one of our three locations!
+On February 23, 2019, just one day before what would have been Uncle Lem’s 110th birthday, we were able to take Uncle Lem's Outfitters home to the Great Smoky Mountains... and here the story continues.
+We hope you will visit us on the Parkway next to the Incredible Christmas Place soon!